openshift/openshift-origin-design/web-console/knikubevirt/snapshots/snapshots.md

 ## VM page - snapshots tab

 ![Offline Shanpshot tab](img/2-00.jpg)
 The snapshot list is located under the VM.
 A tab item in the horizontal navigation will be dedicated for snapshots.
-The snapshot list is ordered by  date as a default, making the "Scheduled" snapshots appear firts.
+The snapshot list is ordered by name as a default.
 The user can sort the list by name or date, clicking on the title will allow the user to switch sorting and decide if it's ascending or descending.
+For shceduled, date will display the next snapshot.
+The list itself can be filtered to show "Taken" snapshots, "sheduled" snapshots or both (default).
 ![Offline Snapshot - same modal as in VM list](img/2-01.jpg) Same modal as in VM list - Snapshot action
 ![Offline Snapshot tab -  snapshot item details](img/2-02a.jpg)